 - Playing cards or other games

 Sometimes it makes more sense to rent items as you might not need them again after your climb.
-Below is a list of gear we offer for rental locally in Tanzania that is not included in the package.
+Below is a list of the gear we offer for rental that isn’t included in the Follow Alice package fee.

 ● Warm down jacket – $40